 Swim Diapers

 In most public pools swim diapers are required.
 Disney has some of the best kiddie pools for kids of all ages.
-It would be a shame to pay for overpriced swim diapers or not be able to enjoy the pool areas.
+It would be a shame to pay for overpriced swim diapers or not be able to enjoy the pools at all.
 Make sure to grab a pack of these to keep at the resort.

 iPad or Tablet

-On the way to the parks everyone’s super excited about meeting Mickey and getting wrapped up in the magic but on the way back to the resort they are tired and don’t want to leave.
-Outside of that, they really should be purely entertained by their surroundings.
+On the bus rides from the parks back to your resort.
+On the way to the parks, everyone’s super excited about meeting Mickey and getting wrapped up in the magic, but on the way back to the resort they are very tired.
+A movie to help them unwind can be very helpful.

 Portable Charger